docusign/extension-app-file-output-cloud-storage-reference-implementation/terraform/README.md

 This configuration will allow Terraform to interact with Docker Desktop on Windows.

-### What else should I check if I run Docker Desktop on Windows?
+### What else should I check if I run Docker Desktop?

-If you run Docker Desktop on Windows, ensure the following:
+If you run Docker Desktop, ensure the following:

-1. **WSL 2 Backend:** Verify that Docker Desktop is configured to use the WSL 2 backend for better performance and compatibility.
-You can check this in Docker Desktop settings under the [**General**](https://docs.docker.com/desktop/settings-and-maintenance/settings/#general) tab.

 1. **Use containerd for pulling and storing images**: Turn off the containerd image store.
 It should bring new features like faster container startup performance by lazy-pulling images, and the ability to run Wasm applications with Docker, but unfortunately `docker` Terraform provider [doesn't support it](https://github.com/kreuzwerker/terraform-provider-docker/issues/534#issuecomment-1483798237).
+You can check this in Docker Desktop settings under the [**General**](https://docs.docker.com/desktop/settings-and-maintenance/settings/#general) tab.

+1. **WSL 2 Backend:** Verify that Docker Desktop is configured to use the WSL 2 backend for better performance and compatibility.
 You can check this in Docker Desktop settings under the [**General**](https://docs.docker.com/desktop/settings-and-maintenance/settings/#general) tab.

 1. **Resource Allocation:** Adjust the resource allocation for Docker Desktop to ensure it has enough CPU and memory to run your containers efficiently.
 This can be configured in the [**Resources**](https://docs.docker.com/desktop/settings-and-maintenance/settings/#resources) tab of Docker Desktop settings.